georgecwan/rss2reddit/README.md

 - Fill in the "Subreddits" section with a list of all the subreddits and the corresponding RSS url to generate posts from.
   - You may add/remove as many subreddits as you want as long as they follow the format in the template above.
+  - Do not add duplicate entries with the same pairing of subreddit and RSS url.
 - The delay parameter should be a positive integer representing how many seconds the program waits before listening to RSS feed for updates.
   - The flair parameter is optional.
 If you want to add a flair to your posts, enter the text you want to use as flair.